Update: mercury in fish investigations

 Our Peace Region Board approved a comprehensive study to collect tissue samples from fish in the Williston and Dinosaur Reservoirs and tributaries, in order to measure mercury concentrations.
 The mercury data collection project started in spring 2016 and will take up to three years to complete.
 The results of this study, which will be combined with and compared to information collected previously, will provide updated information on mercury levels in several fish species in the reservoirs and their tributaries.
-A preliminary report (May 2017) and an overview of preliminary findings are available.

 The goal is to improve our understanding of mercury in fish in all parts of the reservoir system, and to provide this information to agencies responsible for advising the public on fish consumption so that they have enough information to consider in developing any potential revised mercury public advisory.